UTPB-COSC/UTPB-COSC-4490-Project3/README.md

 - **Graphics & Animations**: Custom images and animations for bombs and explosions. \*Fingers Crossed\* the picture for the bomb explosion works
 - **Sound Effects**: Explosion sound when the bomb detonates.
 - **Debug Mode**: Displays additional information, such as FPS, player and enemy positions, and the bomb’s blast radius.
+## UDP Implementation
+This game includes an implementation of UDP for networked communication, but please note that it is still somewhat iffy.
+The network synchronization may not be perfect and might require further adjustments for smoother multiplayer functionality.
 ## Project Structure

 ### `GameCanvas` Class